isaac-tran/beat-the-meat/README.md

 This game is made by team North East Jam Junkies. <br>
 Engine used: Unity 2018.3.14f1 <br>

+## How to get the game
+Please download the 3 zip files above and put them in the same folder.
+You can then extract them with WINRAR.

 ## Credits

 ### Programming <br>